CON

 The Conservative Party suffered its worst General Election defeat since 1906 in July 2024, falling from 365 seats to just 121 seats and losing Downing Street after 14 years in government.
 The result was driven by voter exhaustion, economic dissatisfaction, and a collapse of their lead on issues such as immigration and the NHS.

 By May 2026, Conservative polling has fallen to 19% — five points below their 2024 General Election vote share, though still placing them second above Labour who have collapsed to 18%.
-The party faces a structural challenge: Reform UK's rise threatens to permanently split the right-of-centre vote, making a Conservative majority at the 2029 General Election extremely difficult without some form of accommodation.
+The voting intention tracker shows the party has struggled to recapture the political initiative in opposition, with most of the benefit from Labour's collapse flowing to Reform UK rather than the Conservatives.

 Key Challenges Facing the Conservatives